 We have contacted companies that have the health promotion of their team on the screen and ordered acupressure pillows, rings or acupressure mats for their employees from us.
 We wanted to know how they came up with it and how acupressure is received by the team.

-"Our team was delighted with the rings and they are actually being used by everyone.
-A good investment for us and a much nicer and more sensual gift than the usual sweets and office stuff." - writes Katja from Vivala Mama
+Katja from Viva la Mama writes: "Our team was delighted with the rings and they are actually being used by everyone.
+A good investment for us and a much nicer and more sensual gift than the usual sweets and office stuff."

 Viva la Mama is a young label from Berlin.
-They design, produce and sell jackets for pregnant women and babywearing mamas.
-Every year the team gives away small Christmas surprises to all employees and there were already fans of our acupressure mats.
+They design, produce and sell jackets for pregnant women and babywearing moms.
+Every year, the team gives small Christmas surprises to all employees and there have already been fans of our acupressure mats.

 Michèle Lindner, the managing director of GfN Herstellung von Naturextrakten GmbH even gave us a short interview and an insight into her decision-making process: